logto-io/docs/docs/docs/recipes/deployment/README.md

 ### Database alteration

 Similar to connectors, the database alteration need to run in a single instance.
 You can use a job to run the alteration script.
+`CI=true` environment variable is necessary when alteration is ran noninteractive.

 ```yaml
 apiVersion: batch/v1